 Refresh the air

 Hygge is all about creating a calm environment and recharging your batteries—something we could all use a lot more of in this time.
-Whether you’re gearing up for a long day in the home office or settling in for a Netflix marathon, keep your home refreshed with a bit of aromatherapy from this morning-to-night diffuser and essential oil blends kit.
-In addition to smelling divine, the different fragrances are designed to help you feel energized or relaxed—and the diffuser serves double-duty as a humidifier to combat the dry air.
+Whether you’re gearing up for a long day in the home office or settling in for a Netflix marathon, keep your home refreshed with a bit of aromatherapy from this uplifting diffuser blend collection.
+In addition to smelling divine, the different fragrances are designed to help you feel energized or relaxed.

 Unwind with a made-to-order bathtub tray